Stephen Carlson

 Stephen Carlson (born December 12, 1996) is an American professional football tight end for the Chicago Bears of the National Football League (NFL).
 He played college football for the Princeton Tigers.
+He was born in Jamestown, NY where he started his football career.
+As a Jamestown Red Raider, Carlson amassed 2,411 yards on 134 receptions with 22 touchdowns.
+A stalwart on defense, he recorded more than 250 tackles.
+His performance made him a top player in the area, and he won the Connolly Cup in 2014.